vascoII/node_api/README.md

 - **PUT** `/cars/:name`: Updates a car by its name.
 - **PATCH** `/cars/:name`: Partially updates a car by its name.

+### Testing

+This application includes a suite of unit tests to ensure its functionality and reliability.
+We use the mocha testing framework in conjunction with chai for assertions and sinon for mocking.
+Running the Tests

+Ensure you have all the required dependencies installed:

+      npm install

+To run the test suite, execute the following command:

+      npm test

+The tests cover the following aspects of the application:

+    Car Service:
+        Retrieving all cars
+        Retrieving a car by its name
+        Creating a new car
+        Error handling when attempting to create a car that already exists Updating a car by its name

+## Contributions and Test Writing

+We encourage contributions to the application.
+If you're adding new functionality or making changes, please ensure that you also write the necessary tests to cover your changes.
+This helps maintain the reliability of the application.

 ## Contributing

 If you wish to contribute, kindly follow these steps: